paulmjensen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns a new array of elements without effecting the array it called upon.

 2. What is the difference between a function and a method?

+    A method is a function on an object, while a function is simply reusable code anywhere in your codebase.

 3. What is closure?

+    Enclosing a function within its local scope with references to the global scope.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding -- when in global scope, "this" will refer to the entire Javascipt language and global object.
+    Implicit Binding -- This is the 'whatever is left of the dot' rule.
+    New Binding -- This is OOP.
+A new object gets created.
+    Explicit Binding -- Explicitly using .apply , .call , or .bind.

 5. Why do we need super() in an extended class?

+    In order to inherit all of the props and methods of the parent class.

 ## Project Set up